Dranas786/wikipedia_summarizer/READ.md

 Additionally, I attempted to leverage Wikipedia sections to combine them with the query for more precise summarization.
 However, the section-based approach did not work reliably.

 Ultimately, I decided to keep it simple by relying on Wikipedia’s built-in keyword search and prompting users to clarify ambiguous queries.
 This method is faster, less complex, and effective for most structured topics.

+# Model used and trade-offs

+Model: Hugging Face transformer-based summarization model.

+Why: Open-source, no API key required, easy integration with FastAPI, and effective for summarization tasks.

+Trade-offs:
+Avoided complex semantic ranking of Wikipedia pages due to minimal benefit and increased latency/complexity.
+Simplified search by using Wikipedia’s keyword matching to reduce overhead.
+Section-based summarization was tested but discarded due to inconsistent results.